 - Additions to Agenda.
 Items for consideration will be added to the agenda upon written request of any representative or on written request of any 15 members of the academic staff having a paid appointment at UW-Madison.
 The deadline for submitting such requests to the ASEC shall be ten working days prior to the Assembly meeting.

 H. Opportunity to Ask Questions of the Chancellor, Provost (or Designee), or ASEC Chair.

 - Questions for Leadership.
 All members of the University community may submit questions for (a) the Chancellor or Provost or Designee and (b) ASEC Chair.

 - Filing of Questions.
-Assembly representatives, other members of the academic staff, members of the University Committee, and other members of the University community (i.e., faculty, university staff and students) may file questions with the ASEC at least three working days prior to the Assembly meeting.
+Assembly representatives, other members of the academic staff, and other members of the University community (i.e., faculty, university staff and students) may file questions with the ASEC at least three working days prior to the Assembly meeting.

 - Order of Questions.
 Questions shall be listed in order of their delivery to the ASEC, with questions from the academic staff given priority.
 A document containing these questions shall be available for each member of the Assembly at the beginning of the meeting.